1vke/lucas.lowe_CS439_firstGame/README.md

 ---

 ## 5. Milestones
-This plan is broken into runnable steps, each corresponding to a major git commit.
+This plan is broken into runnable steps.

 1.  **Project Setup & Background Display**:
     * Create the main game window and the `MainScene` class.
 Load and display the static background image.